 How Much RAM Do I Need For Music Production?

 Random-Access Memory, or RAM, determines how many things your computer/laptop can juggle at once.
-For those looking to get serious about music production, 16GB is fast becoming the new standard in 2020 (some are even opting for 32GB of RAM these days).
+For those looking to get serious about music production, 16GB is fast becoming the new standard (some are even opting for 32GB of RAM these days).
 VSTs, sound libraries, WAV files—all of these consume a lot of RAM, making it a crucial spec to pay attention to for producers.

 The bigger the project, the more RAM you’ll need.
 Most laptops (and virtually all computers) come with the ability to upgrade your RAM, so even if you opt for 16GB now, you can upgrade to 32GB when you see fit.